NerdyProjects/dt8852/README.md

     print(data)
 ```

-A more extended example of API usage is available on https://codeberg.org/randysimons/dt8852.
+A more extended example of API usage is available in [example.py](https://codeberg.org/randysimons/dt8852/src/branch/main/example.py).

 # Attribution